-STEMports is a National Science foundation (NSF) funded collaborative research project between the Maine Mathematics and Science Alliance and the Field Day Lab at the University of Wisconsin-Madison.
 STEMports is an augmented reality game for community-based STEM learning and workforce development.
-STEMports engages youth and families in missions (ports) to enhance science, technology, engineering and math learning, and to help them discover emerging STEM careers in their communities.
+STEMports engages youth and families in missions (ports) to enhance science, technology, engineering, and math learning, and to help them discover emerging STEM careers in their communities.

-Participants in the co-design teams will not only be learning about innovative, cutting edge computer science technologies, but will also create game content and opportunities for other players.
-Rural communities have a great deal of STEM embedded in the community’s identity, but that identity often goes unnoticed or underappreciated.
+Rural communities have a great deal of STEM embedded in the community’s identity, but that identity often goes unnoticed or under-appreciated.
 STEMports will challenge the mentality that a STEM education and career are only available to upper income youth and adults in urban areas.
 The reality is that STEM identities of rural communities are truly embedded in the culture of the community.
-STEMports is aimed at honoring, amplifying, and redefining the STEM identities of rural communities, so that the community’s youth and adults can see that a STEM workforce can emerge and grow locally.
+STEMports is aimed at honoring, amplifying, and redefining the STEM identities of rural communities so that the community’s youth and adults can see that a STEM workforce can emerge and grow locally.